-Most A.C. replacements can be completed in one work day.
+Completion of most A.C. replacements can take place in one work day.
 A more involved installation may take longer to perform.
-However, during extreme temperature periods, Midwest Heating Installers remain the first day until the cooling has been restored, and then return the second day to complete the job, if necessary.
+However, during extreme temperature periods, Midwest Heating Installers remain until they restore cooling on the first day, and then return the second day to complete the job, as necessary.

 Should I replace the furnace and A.C. or heat pump at the same time?